-b) Activities Pertaining to the Reorganization of Ballots: Elections Code sections 13102 and 13110, as amended by Statutes 2009, chapter 1 (SB 6).
+b) Activities Pertaining to the Reorganization of Ballots: Elections Code sections 13102 and 13110, as amended by Statutes 2009, chapter 1 (SB 6) are necessary to implement a Proposition 14.

-The activities required by sections 13102 and 13110, as amended, pertain to the consolidation and reorganization of primary election ballots in order to implement a top two candidates open primary consistently with Proposition 14.
+The activities required by sections 13102 and 13110, as amended, pertain to the consolidation and reorganization of primary election ballots in order to implement a top two candidates open primary consistently with Proposition14.